English Language Learners

 - High School – EDGE, by National Geographic/Cengage

-All three curriculums are comprehensive literacy programs that focus on the four language domains of listening, speaking, reading and writing in English.
+All four curriculums are comprehensive literacy programs that focus on the four language domains of listening, speaking, reading and writing in English.

 As ELL students make gains in language proficiency, they are expected to attempt more and more academic assignments.
 They are encouraged to work in what Vygotsky (1983) calls their “zone of proximal development” -- just beyond their current language capabilities -- and participate in all cooperative-learning situations.
 Classroom teachers modify assignments and differentiate instruction to accommodate those ELL students who have not yet achieved full proficiency in English.
 The ELL teacher and the classroom teacher work as a team in order to support the English language development of each student.

-Extra support (additional elementary ELL group time; RTI or Extended Learning classes at the secondary level) is offered to students who are brand new to English.
-These students may receive ELL services twice a day.
-Intermediate and advanced ELL students receive at least one 30-40 minute elementary group time, or at least one ELL class in middle school/high school.
+Extra support is offered to students who are brand new to English.
+These students may receive ELL services twice a day at the elementary level.
+Intermediate and advanced ELL students receive at least one 30-40 minute elementary group time.
+Secondary ELL students have at least one ELL class every day.
+The high schools also offer a newcomers program for those high school students that are new to English.

 In our efforts toward continuous improvement, CRCSD acknowledges the research on academic success for ELL students learning in co-taught classrooms (content area teacher along with ELL teacher).
-Current middle and high school classes include: co-taught math, co-taught LA, co-taught US History.
+Current middle and high school classes include: co-taught math,co-taught science.